Frequently Asked Questions

 dental cleaning procedurePrior to the procedure, patients have a blood test that tests liver and kidney function as well looks for signs of infection.
 A mild anesthetic is used and most patients go home the same day.
 Tartar and plaque are removed with an ultrasonic scaler above and below the gumline.
 This is followed by polishing which smooths the tooth enamel slowing any future plaque buildup.
 Therapy is continued at home with a round of antibiotics to ward off any bacteria loosened up by the cleaning.
 It is recommended to brush you pets teeth with a toothpaste and toothbrush designed for dogs and cats to prevent further buildup and to help strengthen the gums.
 Pet toothbrushes are ultra-soft and shaped to fit the mouth and teeth of your pet.
 Human toothpaste is not recommended because it contains ingredients that are not meant to be swallowed.
 Also, pet toothpastes come in flavors that appeal to dogs and cats, such as salmon, malt and poultry flavors.

-You should have the name of the medication ready and call your doctor or
+You should have the name of the medication ready and call your doctor or poison control immediately.

 Poison Control